 If the information is available electronically and you are happy to receive it by email there will be no charge.

-If, following the review you are still not satisfied, you can make an appeal the Information Commissioner Office (ICO) and request that they review the decision.
-Contact details can be found on the Information Commissioner's Website.
+If, following the review you are still not satisfied, you can make an appeal to the Information Commissioner Office (ICO) and request that they review the decision.

-The Publication Scheme is our Information Asset Register which lists the information that Derby City Council produces that may be of interest or value.
+The Publication Scheme is our Information Asset Register which lists the information we produce that may be of interest or value.

 For more information about the regulations, please see the detailed guidance at The National Archives (Office of Public Sector Information).